-It was submitted for the accused that there was an undisputed grudge between the complainant, and A1.
-The chicken of A1 at the time destroyed Namasa's crops, and A1 was ordered to pay compensation of shs.
+It was submitted for the accused that there was an undisputed grudge between the complainant, and Al. The chicken of Al at one time destroyed Namasa's crops, and Al was ordered to pay compensation of shs.
 105,000/=.
-A1 told court that he had so far shs.
+Al told court that he had so far paid shs.
 80,000/=, and the unpaid balance was due for payment the day of the attack.
-This was given by the difference as the reason why Namasa mentioned the names of A1 as one of the assailants.
+This was given by the defence as the reason why Namasa mentioned the names of Al as one of the assailants.

 The grudge was not disputed.
-While it existed if that was the only reason why A1 was mentioned, this did not explain why A2 who stated that he had no grudge with the old woman was mentioned at all.
+While it existed if that was the only reason why Al was mentioned, this did not explain why A2 who stated that he had no grudge with the old woman was mentioned at all.
 The only reason was that the two were identified as being part of the group which attacked Namasa.

-The defence sought to rely on the testimony of DW3, Wanyenze Steven, the LC1 Chairperson.
-He told court that he came to the scene with A1.
-But A1 testified on oath that the arrived at the scene where he found many people already including DW3.
+The defence sought to rely on the testimony of DW3, Wanyenze Steven, the LC 1 Chairperson.
+He told court that he came to the scene with Al. But Al testified on oath that he arrived at the scene where he found many people already including DW3.
 That was a grave contradiction in the defence evidence.
-The same witness stated that the victim did not identify any of her attackers, yet in his statement to the police, he stated that she revealed to him, that A1 with Wanambwa were some of her assailants.
+The same witness stated that the victim did not identify any of her attackers, yet in his statement to the police, he stated that she revealed to him, that Al with Wanambwa were some of the her assailants.
 This was a very unreliable witness.
-He told court lies in the attempt to save the skin of his relative A1.
+He told court lies in the attempt to save the skin of his relative Al.